-- Goodwill Halloween Costume Contest – Throughout 31 County Territory in Virginia
+- Thanks for Giving – Throughout 31 County Territory in Virginia

 - Reality Check – Throughout 31 County Territory in Virginia

-- Job Seeker Events - Roanoke & Lynchburg Area
+- Goodwill Job Seeker Events Include Job Fairs and Workshops – Roanoke and Lynchburg Area

 For more information on any of the stories listed below please contact: